Christian-Leclerc/Python-Project-1/README.md

 There is 800 bike stations on the island and about 8000 Point of Interests with mainly the category of dining and restaurant (including bars).
 Montréal is known for having a lot of well rated restaurants at affordable price (or not...) in all the range of taste and decorum.

-The data had to be pulled from different imposed medium API:
+The data had to be pulled from different imposed medium API:<br>
 - [Citybikes API](http://api.citybik.es/v2/) to collect the number of stations, their locations and number of bikes.
 - [FourSquare API](https://location.foursquare.com/developer/) to collect the information about the POIs.
 - [Yelp API](https://www.yelp.com/developers) for comparing the quality of informations about POIs with FourSquare.

 The gitHub repo contains .md files (Markdown) with instructions and questions to answer about the dataset.